lyokha/vim-publish-helper/README.md

     ````

-- Content of .vimrc.pandoc is on the images
+- Content of .vimrc.pandoc is drawn on the images below
 - Pandoc template for Latex was produced by command

     ```sh